FirelyTeam/firely-docs/vonk/features/multiversion.rst

 --------

 The FHIR Specification explains the mimetype parameter that distinguishes one FHIR version from another in the paragraph on the `FHIR Version parameter <http://hl7.org/fhir/R4/http.html#version-parameter>`_.
 Vonk uses this approach to let you choose the model for your request.
+Below are examples on how to use the fhirVersion parameter and how in influences the behaviour of Vonk.
+Accepted values for the parameter are:

+* fhirVersion=3.0, for FHIR STU3
+* fhirVersion=4.0, for FHIR R4

+The examples below explain the behaviour with STU3, but if you replace fhirVersion with 4.0, it works exactly the same on R4.

 .. note::
    If you do not specify a fhirVersion parameter, Vonk will use fhirVersion=3.0 (STU3) as a default.
 This way the behaviour is compatible with previous versions of Vonk